vishnusurya11/E3/tasks.md

 > 6) **Run all tests** again.
 > 7) **Update docs** (docstrings and Markdown) and commit.

+## Project Context
+**E3 (Ember 3)** is a modular AI media generation system.
+Phase 1 implements the **ComfyUI Agent** - an execution engine that:
+- Monitors folders for YAML job configs
+- Maintains a SQLite priority queue
+- Executes jobs through ComfyUI API using pre-saved workflow templates
+- Provides a web UI for monitoring and control

+**Key Learnings from Legacy Code:**
+- ComfyUI communication via WebSocket + HTTP API (see `legacyfiles/comfyworkflowtrigger.py`)
+- Two-loop architecture: Monitor (filesystem→DB) and Executor (DB→ComfyUI)
+- Workflow templates are JSON files loaded and parameterized at runtime

 Conventions (pip/Python standards):
+- **Package Manager:** Use `uv` for all Python package management (requirement from docs)
 - **One function = one responsibility**; keep functions small and pure when possible.
 - **Docstrings** (Google/NumPy style) include: purpose, parameters, returns, raises, examples.
 - **Naming:** `snake_case` for functions/vars, `CamelCase` for classes.
 Tests: `test_<module>_<function>_<scenario>.py`.